krueng/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
 1. Explain what a token is used for.
+- A little piece of data stored in users' computers to authenticated to server ​
 2. What steps can you take in your web apps to keep your data secure?
+- Keep everything uptodate, scan for vulnerability, sanitize user input.
+- Keep data encrypt, maitain security during the development, apply authentication ​
 3. Describe how web servers work.
+- Its a back-and-forth communication between user and web server.
+At the most basic lavel whenever a user browse the web a file that is hosted on the server is requested, after the server process the request then it sent back to the user.
+​
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- Create (PUT, POST), Read (GET), Update (PUT, existing), Delete (DELETE)